-Stephenson, Chávarri & Lambert, LLC, is a New Orleans law firm with decades-long roots in the state of Louisiana.
+Stephenson, Chávarri & Dawson, LLC, is a New Orleans law firm with decades-long roots in the state of Louisiana.
 Our attorneys have more than 15 years of experience representing personal injury plaintiffs, and we are known as aggressive and compassionate advocates on behalf of our clients.

 If you or a loved one have been injured at work, do not navigate this process alone.
 Our contingency fee structure allows you to hire an experienced and knowledgeable Louisiana workers’ compensation attorney without any financial risk to you.
 We provide free consultations in workers’ compensation cases, and we do not collect attorneys’ fees unless and until we succeed in your case.
 Attorneys’ fees in workers’ compensation cases are set by law.

 To speak with one of our attorneys, contact Stephenson, Chávarri & Dawson, LLC, to schedule a free consultation regarding your workers’ compensation case.